 Editors must be very clear in informing the reviewers that manuscripts sent for review are privileged communications and the private property of the authors.
 Therefore, no reviewer and editorial staff member is allowed to publicly discussing the authors’ work or appropriating their ideas before the manuscripts’ final publication.
 Reviewers are not allowed to make copies of the manuscript for their record keeping or share it with others, except where a special permission has been granted by the editors.
 Reviewers are supposed to return or destroy copies of manuscripts after submitting their review comments.
 Editors should also not keep copies of rejected manuscripts.
 Reviewer comments are never to be published or otherwise publicized without permission of the author, reviewer, and editor.

-Journal of Cancer Research Updates is committed to follow and apply guidelines and flowcharts of Committee on Publication Ethics in designing and leading its reviewing and publishing processes as well as dealing with their issues.
+Neoplasia Research is committed to follow and apply guidelines of Committee on Publication Ethics (COPE) in designing its reviewing and publishing processes as well as dealing with issues related to them.
 For more information, please click here.

 Conflict of Interest in Reviewing Process

 Despite taking all measures to ensure a double-bind peer review, the possibility of reviewers knowing the authors cannot be excluded.
 A reviewer can certainly be relied upon for carrying out an unbiased assessment of an article by the author already known to the reviewer, but following measurements must be given high importance during such situations:

 - If a significant conflict of interest exists, the reviewer should reveal this to the editor;

 - If the conflict of interest may cause a significant bias, whether positive or negative, it is advisable to decline the review request;